odea-project/qAlgorithms/report/report.md

 is subset by mz the final results might vary.
 The effect of such a choice depends on how large the resulting bins are, since large bins lead to potentially more cases where a complete bin was erroneously subset.

+Since a possible correlation between bad centroid scores and non-ideal binning was observed, integrating the score into the subsetting itself might be a viable strategy for improving overall result quality.

 **Usability Changes**
 The program does not feature error handling in any capacity.
 Additionally,